Lixiangqi2002/ACHRI/README.md

 ## Web-based Game for Various Difficulties

 This project provides a comprehensive method to calculate the difficulty of 2D platformer game maps.
-The difficulty score is derived from several key factors, including:
+The difficulty score is evaluated from several key factors, including:

 - **Jump Complexity (J)**: Measures the difficulty of required jumps.
 - **Lava Number (L)**: Counts the number of lava hazards.